SingularGamesStudio/SingularGamesStudio/README.md

 ## Hey there, I am Grigory, CS student in MIPT

-Currently working as a junior GoLang developer in T-Bank, team Architecture Research and Transformation
+Worked for 1.5 years as a junior GoLang developer in T-Bank, team Architecture Research and Transformation

+Currently working on my [Diploma](https://github.com/SingularGamesStudio/Shattered)

 Contact me: